Dynamics of the absolute period foliation of a stratum of holomorphic 1-forms: The absolute period foliation and surgeries

 provides local coordinates on $U$.
-This map is independent of the choice of starting point $p$.
-Different choices of labellings and paths may permute the components of $\rho$, and may translate the components of $\rho$ by absolute periods, which are constant on $L$.
-Thus, $L$ has a $(G,\mathbb{X})$-structure, and in particular, a canonical locally Euclidean metric.
+The map $\rho$ is independent of the choice of $x$, in the sense that choosing a path $\gam_0$ from $x^\pr$ to $x$ and replacing each $\gam_j$ with $\gam_0 \cup \gam_j$ does not change $\rho$.
+Different choices of labellings and paths may permute the components of $\rho$ and may translate the components of $\rho$ by absolute periods, which are constant on $L$.
+Thus, $L$ has a $(G,\mathbb{X})$-structure, and in particular a canonical locally Euclidean metric.
 In general, this metric is incomplete, since the holonomy of a saddle connection with distinct endpoints may approach $0$ along a path in $L$ of finite length.
-For all $M \in \GL^+(2,\R)$, the action of $\GL^+(2,\R)$ on $\Om\cM_g(\kap)$ gives a homeomorphism $L \ra M \cdot L$ to another leaf of $\cA(\kap)$, and this homeomorphism is affine in the coordinates provided by relative period maps. \\
+For all $M \in \GL^+(2,\R)$, the action of $\GL^+(2,\R)$ on $\Om\cM_g(\kap)$ induces a homeomorphism $L \ra M \cdot L$ to another leaf of $\cA(\kap)$, and this homeomorphism is affine in the coordinates provided by relative period maps. \\